 Without question, you can be charged with sexual assault even if there is no evidence other than the word of the alleged victim.
 However, whether you will be able to successfully defend a sexual assault charge will greatly depend on whom you hire to provide legal representation.
-Your best chance for success is choosing an experienced sexual assault defence lawyer in Ontario.
+Your best chance for success is choosing an experienced sexual assault defense lawyer in Ontario.

 In the most ideal of circumstance, winning a case of sexual assault is challenging, to say the least.
 Granted, everyone is innocent until proven guilty, but police, judges, prosecutors, the general public and the media almost always take the side of the alleged victim before one shred of evidence is presented.
 This is particularly true if the alleged victim is young and attractive.

 As a whole, Canada is tough on those who are accused of sexual assault.
 If convicted of a serious sexual assault such as a rape, an individual can go to prison for many years.
 For even a minor sexual assault conviction, a person will usually face a jail term and they will be required to register with the National Sex Offender Registry (“NSOR”).

 The NSOR is a Canada wide registration system that is mandatory for anyone who has been convicted of selected offences.
 Registration also means that the offender, as ordered by the court, must report to the police every year.

 The NSOR is a product of the Sex Offender Information Registration Act which was created in 2004.

 Once the offender’s information is entered into the database, it is accessible to every accredited police agency in Canada.
 The public does not have access to information in the registry.